 So, here are two of the most common fears of Kickstarter creators and what 16,000 campaigns have to say about those fears.

 My Kickstarter’s pledges have drastically slowed.
 Is my campaign dead?

 Here’s the scenario: You just launched your fancy new campaign on Kickstarter and it’s all the rage!
 Pledges are pouring in and you’re having a hard time keeping up with all the questions, comments, and private messages from backers.
-Stars fill your eyes as you think about reaching your goal by day 7 of your 30-day campaign (never mind that it should have been a 21-day campaign).
-With all that extra time, you dream about all stretch goals you’ll be able to offer!
+Stars fill your eyes as you think about reaching your goal by day 3 of your 30-day campaign (never mind that it should have been a 21-day campaign).
+With all that extra time, you dream about all the stretch goals you’ll be able to offer!

 Don’t worry.
 You’re campaign (probably) didn’t die.
 This is a common phenomenon for pretty much every Kickstarter campaign out there – even the crazy successful ones.
-The first few days of almost every campaign are filled with people who have been following your project and are excited to finally be able to back it.
+The first few days of almost every campaign are filled with people who have been following your project and are excited to finally back it.
 That level of excitement comes back during the last few days as you see another surge of backers coming in just before the door closes.

 It’s that in-between time that’s a killer, making you wonder if you’ll really make it.
 Well, here’s graph that will hopefully help calm some of those fears.